Skip to main content Skip to navigation

 1. Collect identifying information

 At the onboarding stage, FIs should ask prospective customers for essential information to establish their UBOs.
 This includes company names, registration numbers, addresses, and the names of individuals in senior management roles.
 This data should be backed up with appropriate documentation to verify it.
-Firms should research anyone – both natural and legal persons – with interest or shares in the company.
+Firms should research anyone – both natural and legal persons – with an interest or shares in the company.

 2. Confirm UBO status

 Using this information, FIs should determine who to define as a UBO.
 This will, as a first step, involve checking individuals against ownership thresholds.
-It is important to note that these thresholds apply both to direct ownership, where a UBO owns shares in a company themselves, and indirect ownership, where a UBO owns shares in an additional entity which controls the company in question.
+It is important to note that these thresholds apply both to direct ownership, where a UBO owns shares in a company itself, and indirect ownership, where a UBO owns shares in an additional entity that controls the company in question.
 Firms should also bear in mind that an entity can have more than one UBO.

 • Persons with the power to appoint the majority of senior management.